-- · protecting children from abuse and maltreatment; - preventing harm to children's health or development; - ensuring children grow up with the provision of safe and effective care; - taking action to enable all children and young people to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge. - Protecting children from maltreatment, whether that is within or outside the home, including online. - Preventing the impairment of children's mental and physical health or development. - Making sure that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.